NUKnightLab/StoryMapJS/README.md

 * Clone the [fabfile](https://github.com/NUKnightLab/fablib) repository into the same *parent* folder that stores the StoryMap repo.
 * Install [virtualenv](https://pypi.python.org/pypi/virtualenv), [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/), and [MongoDB](https://www.mongodb.org/).
 * To run the server, copy `env.sh.sample` to `env.sh` and, if necessary, modify any values in it.
 Execute this script with `source env.sh` when you are working on StoryMapJS.
   * There are many environment variables critical to the server that are only available to Knight Lab staff and students.
-You will not be able to launch the server wtihout these requirements.
+You will not be able to launch the server without these requirements.
   * If you're unsure whether you need to run the server for your project, see below.
 * Set up your virtual environment:
   `mkvirtualenv storymapjs`